Book-sharing for Families

 - Book-sharing for Young Children, for families of children aged 3 – 5.

-If you would like help on selecting which programme is best suited for your work, send us an email at info@mikhulutrust.org.
+If you would like help selecting which programme is best suited for your work, email us at info@mikhulutrust.org.

 *”Parent” can refer to any caregiver providing regular care for a young child.